python-can-define-radio/python-course/classroom_activities/Ch02_Advanced/03_guizero.md

 At this point, if you finish before the rest of the class, or if you'd like more practice with guizero you can look at the following tutorial:

 ### Some useful resources:
-`(Suggestion: When using a web-link, Right-Click with your mouse and select "open in new tab" or new window and then go to that tab/window.)`

 - https://lawsie.github.io/guizero/start/

 ### How to handle keypresses properly: